bitquery/nft-articles/where-nfts-live/WhereNftDataLives.md

 ## Metadata Protocols Distribution Analysis

+We measure the distribution by several criteria, as unique smart contract, unique IDs and transfers count.

+Every metric means different.
+Unique smart contracts means wider adoption from the developers of NFT projects.

+Unique ID means the scale of NFT tokens.
+Transfers count characterises usage and trading.

 The distribution of usage between the protocols for Ethereum and BSC is shown below:

 ### Ethereum Mainnnet NFT Storage Protocols